benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1b-workflow/6-WaitForOrder/_index.en.md

 ![Execution results](../images/se-mod1-wait12.png)

 5. Use the SendTaskSuccess API callback to the workflow with the task token and continue execution.
-In a terminal, enter the following command, replacing `YOUR_TASK_TOKEN` with the token value:
+In the Cloud9 tab, in the terminal panel, enter the following command, replacing `YOUR_TASK_TOKEN` with the token value:

 ```
 aws stepfunctions send-task-success  --task-output '{"orderId":1}' --task-token YOUR_TASK_TOKEN